ekin651/Leaflet-Challenge/README.md

 2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for the Leaflet challenge.
-Use the folder names to correspond to the challenges: **Leaflet-Step-1** and **Leaflet-Step-2**.
+Use the folder names to correspond to the challenges: **Leaflet-Step-1**
 4. This utilizes both **html** and **Javascript** so be sure to add all the necessary files.
 These will be the main files to run for analysis.

 5. Push the above changes to GitHub or GitLab.